cmdviegas/hadoop-spark/README.md

  - :package: Updated Python version to 3.10;
  - :sparkles: Added `.env` file with some build environment variables as user definitions (should be edited with username and password for spark and postgres);
  - :sparkles: Slave/worker nodes were renamed to node-X (i.e.: node-1, node-2, ...);
- - :sparkles: The number of worker nodes should be defined in `.env` file by setting an integer value for `$REPLICAS`;
+ - :sparkles: The number of worker nodes should be defined in `.env` file by setting an integer value for `$NODE_REPLICAS`;
  - :sparkles: /data folder was renamed to /hdfs-data;
  - :sparkles: Added Hive 3.1.3 with PostgreSQL as MetastoreDB (optional, according to user preference through `$HIVEEXTERNAL` var);
  - :sparkles: Added `$HIVEEXTERNAL` env var to indicate whether to use Hive 3.1.3 (external) or Hive 2.3.9 (builtin) [set it `true` or `false`, respectively];